 When you think of Park City, Utah, you usually think about skiing or snowboarding.
 But in the last 10 years or so, the community has really put a ton of effort into making Park City one of the best mountain biking destinations in the nation.
 The IMBA (International Mountain Biking Association) and National Geographic both think that Park City is in the top five, and us locals definitely agree.
-We’ve got so many bike parks, mountains that support ridership in the summer, and singletrack, it’s really hard to know where to start writing.
+We’ve got so many bike parks, mountains that support ridership in the summer, and singletrack, it’s really hard to know where to start writing about Park City mountain biking.

 Deer Valley Resort